jupyter/notebook/docs/source/notebook.rst

     As of notebook version 4.1, the user interface allows for multiple cells to be selected.
 The ``quick celltype selector``, found in the menubar, will display a dash ``-`` when multiple cells are selected to indicate that the type of the cells in the selection might not be unique.
+    In that case the quick selector
-The quick selector can still be used to change the type of the selection and will change the type of all the currently selected cells.
+    will change the type of the selection and will change the type of all the currently selected cells.